 - Felsky D, Roostaei T, Nho K, Risacher SL, Bradshaw EM, Petyuk V, Schneider JA, Saykin A, Bennett DA, De Jager PL.
 Neuropathological correlates and genetic architecture of microglial activation in elderly human brain.
 Nat Commun.
 2019 Jan 24;10(1):409.
 PubMed.

-- Patrick E, Olah M, Taga M, Klein HU, Xu J, White CC, Felsky D, Gaiteri C, Chibnik LB, Mostafavi S, Schneider JA, Bennett DA, Bradshaw EM, De Jager PL.
-A cortical immune network map identifies a subset of human microglia involved in Tau pathology. bioRχiv.
-December 14, 2017
+- Patrick E, Olah M, Taga M, Klein HU, Xu J, White CC, Felsky D, Agrawal S, Gaiteri C, Chibnik LB, Mostafavi S, Schneider JA, Bennett DA, Bradshaw EM, De Jager PL.
+A cortical immune network map identifies distinct microglial transcriptional programs associated with β-amyloid and Tau pathologies.
+Transl Psychiatry.
+2021 Jan 14;11(1):50.
+PubMed.

 - Olah M, Menon V, Habib N, Taga M, Yung C, Cimpean M, Khairalla A, Dionne D, Hopp S, Frosch MP, Hyman BT, Beach TG, Sarkis R, Cosgrove GR, Helgager J, Golden JA, Pennell PB, Schneider JA, Bennett DA, Regev A, Elyaman W, Bradshaw EM, De Jager PL.
 A single cell-based atlas of human microglial states reveals associations with neurological disorders and histopathological features of the aging brain. bioRχiv.
 June 11, 2018